meet-projects/Y2-Summer-Labs/Quote Board Lab/README.md

    In your project folder, create the following directories and files:
    - `static`: Folder for CSS files.
    - `templates`: Folder for HTML template files.
-   - `SignUp.html`: Template that contains a form where users can sign up.
+   - `signup.html`: Template that contains a form where users can sign up.
-   - `SignIn.html`: Template that contains a form where users can sign In.
+   - `signin.html`: Template that contains a form where users can sign In.
    - `home.html`: Template for the home page where users can submit quotes.
    - `display.html`: Template for displaying the submitted quotes.
-   - `thanks.html`: Template for thanking users after successfully submitting a quote.
+   - `thanks.html`: Template to thank the user for submiting the quote
-   - `error.html`: Template for handling errors.
    - `app.py`: Main Python file for the Flask application.